hashicorp/terraform-provider-vsphere/website/docs/r/tag_category.html.markdown

 The following arguments are supported:

-* `name` - (String, required) The name of the category.
+* `name` - (Required) The name of the category.
-* `description` - (String, optional) A description for the category.
-* `cardinality` - (String, required, forces new resource) The number of tags that can be assigned from this category to a single object at once.
+* `cardinality` - (Required) The number of tags that can be assigned from this category to a single object at once.
 Can be one of `SINGLE` (object can only be assigned one tag in this category), to `MULTIPLE` (object can be assigned multiple tags in this category).
+Forces a new resource if changed.
-* `associable_types` - (List of strings, required) A list object types that this category is valid to be assigned to.
+* `associable_types` - (Required) A list object types that this category is valid to be assigned to.
 For a full list, click [here](#associable-object-types).
+* `description` - (Optional) A description for the category.

 ~> **NOTE:** You can add associable types to a category, but you cannot remove them.
 Attempting to do so will result in an error.